 In the end, it all comes down to the brain’s ability to snap you out of your dream-like state.
 Our brain is responsible for making sure we move from one task to another and if you don’t have ADHD, you can find that ability is not hindered.
 But, for someone with ADHD, their brain’s ability to move from one task to another might be impaired.

-For instance, your child with ADHD is daydreaming.
-While you are aware of their daydreaming, they might likely be unaware of it and hence have a difficult time snapping out of that state.
+For instance, your child is prone to ADHD daydreaming and while you are aware of their daydreaming, they might likely be unaware of it and hence have a difficult time snapping out of that state.

-A person with ADHD hyperfocus while they daydream.
-This state in people with ADHD can become more intense than those without ADHD engaged in daydreaming.
+In another instance, a person prone to maladaptive daydreaming with ADHD can become more intense than those without ADHD engaged in daydreaming.

 If your child, say, for example, is daydreaming and you’re calling their name, likely, they will not hear you.
 In such a case, you’ll need to be in their direct line of vision to get their attention.
 This situation of excessive daydreaming in people with ADHD can cause a lot of interference when it comes to their academics, social life, future relationships – work and personal.

-When it comes to exploring the link between MD and ADHD, there is much research to be done but from the existing research and studies, it can be said that there is some connection between maladaptive daydreaming and ADHD.
+When it comes to exploring the link between maladaptive daydreaming vs. ADHD, there is much research to be done but from the existing research and studies, it can be said that there is some connection between maladaptive daydreaming and ADHD.